noah-nuebling/notes-public/mmf/updates/MMF - Update Checklist - Template.md

 > [!info]
 > When moving to Obsidian I couldn't find this note at first.
 Searched forever.
 Turns out it's because NotePlan displays notes based on note title, and Obsidian displays them based on filename.
 Also, NotePlan uses the **initial title** of the note as filename.
 When you update the title of the note in NotePlan, the filename doesn't change - keep this in mind when searching for notes in the future.

+**Translation Files**

+Import:
+    - [ ] Import & review .xcloc files people have sent us
+    - [ ] Add credits to the Acknowledgements
+    - [ ] Send translators a feedback request.

+Export:
+    - [ ] If new UI added – Consider updating `LocalizationScreenshots.swift` to cover it.
+    - [ ] `./run uploadstrings` in the master branch
+        - (Tip: Maybe on a second computer cause this takes a while)
+        - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

 **App**

 - Config file